15. PETER WALKS ON WATER (Matt.14:22-34)

 - What consolation does this passage contain for those who know that they have too little

 - Why didn't Jesus come to help his friends until 3 o'clock in the morning?
-(What important lesson would the disciples have missed if Jesus had came to their help sooner? cf.31-33.)
+(What important lesson would the disciples have missed if Jesus had come to their help sooner? cf.31-33.)

-- Why does Jesus often come to our help in a much later point of time than we were expecting him to come?
+- Why does Jesus often come to our help at a much later point of time than we were expecting him to come?

 GLAD TIDINGS: Nobody reached their hand to Jesus when he was in the middle of the storm (=God's anger).
 That was the price Jesus had to pay for our lack of faith.
 But that is why he is now able to reach his saving hand even to a person who has too little faith.

 © 2012 Glad Tidings Bible Studies - www.gladtidings-bs.com